Filter Pruning by Switching to Neighboring CNNs with Good Attributes: Meta Filter Pruning

-Our target is to minimize the meta-attributes of the two networks before and after pruning.
-Following~\cite{He_2017_ICCV,he2018soft}, we combine the pruning process and training process.
-Therefore, we propose to model the meta-process of filter pruning as a sequential decision process in a greedy way~\footnote{\BB{Our method is different from reinforcement learning, which is based on delayed rewards setting.}}.
-The whole process is illustrated in the Figure~\ref{fig:process}, and we elaborate it below. \begin{itemize} \item $S$ is a set of states.
-In our case, $s_t\in S$ at each time step $t$ represents the state available to the meta-process: the remaining filter set $\gF^{keep}_{t}$.
-We check the state at the end of \BB{each training/retraining epoch}. \item At the $t$-th step, given the state $s_t$, the meta-process takes an action $a_t\in \mathcal{A}$ to choose the proper pruning criterion.
-If we totally have $\gH$ candidate pruning criteria, then we have $ \mathcal{A} \in \mathbb{R} ^ {\gH \times 1}$.
-For every dimension of $\mathcal{A}$, we use the binary value {0,1} to indicate whether a specific criterion is selected (1 means yes, and 0 means no).
-In our setting, only one criterion are chosen for current step, that is, {
+\RRRR{ \item At the $t$-th step, given the state $s_t$, the meta-process takes an action to choose the proper pruning criteria for filter importance evaluation.
+We use $\mathcal{A}_t$ to indicate the action of the $t$-th step.
+Assume we have $C$ candidate pruning criteria, then $ \mathcal{A}_t \in \mathbb{R} ^ {C \times 1}$.
+For each dimension of $\mathcal{A}_t$, we use the binary value {0,1} to indicate whether a specific pruning criterion is selected (1 means selected, and 0 means not selected).
+In our setting, only one pruning criterion is chosen for the current state, which is: }